daniel-isidro/master_kschool/master_class_33.md

   Neurons are the components of the output y. b and y have the same size

   Every layer changes the size of the input.
-A neural network is a series of layers
+A neural network is a series of layers. y is the dense layer

 * Training process: backpropragation algorythm, specifically gradient descent algorythms

+* Keras would be the equivalent to pandas, tensorflow to numpy

+* **Always use linear activation for linear  problems**